apache/flink/docs/content/docs/deployment/elastic_scaling.md

 ### Limitations

-- **Streaming jobs only**: The first version of Adaptive Scheduler runs with streaming jobs only.
-When submitting a batch job, we will automatically fall back to the default scheduler.
+- **Streaming jobs only**: The Adaptive Scheduler runs with streaming jobs only.
+When submitting a batch job, Flink will use the default scheduler of batch jobs, i.e. Adaptive Batch Scheduler.
 - **No support for partial failover**: Partial failover means that the scheduler is able to restart parts ("regions" in Flink's internals) of a failed job, instead of the entire job.
 This limitation impacts only recovery time of embarrassingly parallel jobs: Flink's default scheduler can restart failed parts, while Adaptive Scheduler will restart the entire job.
 - Scaling events trigger job and task restarts, which will increase the number of Task attempts.